WeblateOrg/weblate/docs/workflows.rst

 Quality gateway for the source strings
 --------------------------------------

-In many cases the original source language strings are coming from developers, because they write the code and provide initial strings.
-However developers are often not a native speakers in the source language and do not provide desired quality of the source strings.
-The intermediate translation can help you in addressing this - there is additional quality gateway for the strings between developers and translators and users.
+In many cases the original source language strings come from developers, as they write the code and provide initial strings.
+However developers are often not native speakers of the source language, and may not be capable of attaining the desired source string quality.
+Intermediate translation can help you in addressing this — because it makes for an additional quality gateway for strings between developers and translators.

-By setting :ref:`component-intermediate`, this file will be used as source for the strings, but it will be edited to source language to polish it.
-Once the string is ready in the source language, it will be also available for translators to translate into additional languages.
+By setting :ref:`component-intermediate`, this file will be used as the source for strings, but instead edited in the source language to polish it.
+Once the string is ready in the source language, it will be made available for translators to translate into additional languages.

 .. graphviz::